bbauska/W3Cx-2of5/README.md

 <h3 id="ch1-4-1">1.4.1 Character Encoding</h3>

-A character can be any letter, digit or symbol that makes up words and languages.
+<p>A character can be any letter, digit or symbol that makes up words and
+languages.
 English alphabets and digits 'a-z', 'A-Z', '0-9' are all considered characters.
 Other examples of characters include the Latin letter [á](http://www.w3.org/International/questions/images/225.png) or